juliusbierk/petcolormaps/README.md

 # petcolormaps
-200 colormaps for python matplotlib and generator for more
+200 colormaps for python matplotlib and generator for more.

 ```python
 import petcolornames as pcn